-Bryan-Wilson is an affiliate of the Art Practice Department, the Arts Research Center, the Center for Latin American Studies, the Center for Race and Gender, the Designated Emphasis in Critical Theory, and the Designated Emphasis in Gender, Women, and Sexuality, and the Graduate Group in Performance Studies.
+Bryan-Wilson is an affiliate of the Center for Latin American Studies, the Center for Race and Gender, the Designated Emphasis in Critical Theory, the Designated Emphasis in Gender, Women, and Sexuality, and the Graduate Group in Performance Studies.
 Before coming to UC Berkeley in fall 2011, she taught at the Rhode Island School of Design and at UC Irvine.

 “Keeping House with Louise Nevelson,” Oxford Art Journal, March 2017: 109-131.
 (Download as PDF)